ndtrung-dev/bar-chart/README.md

 This is a project to fulfiled _Data Visualization_ Course provided by freeCodeCamp.

-Goals: Create a random quote generator similar to this: https://javascript-calculator.freecodecamp.rocks/.
+Goals: Build an app that is functionally similar to this https://bar-chart.freecodecamp.rocks using the following [database](https://raw.githubusercontent.com/freeCodeCamp/ProjectReferenceData/master/GDP-data.json).

 In this project, the tech stack was used ReactJS, d3.js and CSS.
 Vite was used to build instead of the conventional ones, CRA.<br>
 Check out the live demo [here](https://ndtrung-dev.github.io/bar-chart).